hwarrich/hwarrich/README.md

 ### Hi there, I'm Hasham! 👋

-I am a computer science major at Amherst College, graduating in December 2023.
 I love solving challenging problems by writing great code and am looking to apply to full-time software engineer roles nationwide.
 I am eager to join a company at the frontier of innovation that can help foster my skills and intellectual curiosity.
+I have previous experience at American Express building backends with Golang and Java.
+Prior to that I was a computer science major and TA at Amherst College.

-My most recent project: [A QD-TEM Analyzer](https://github.com/hwarrich/QD-TEM-Analyzer)
+My most recent project: [Url-Shortner](https://github.com/hwarrich/Url-Shortener)
 <!--
 **hwarrich/hwarrich** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.